 One workout keeps you emotionally balanced; another is at work even while you sleep.

-We all know physical exercise it good for you.
+We all know physical exercise is good for you.
 Let’s just get that out of the way.
 We know that working out will make you both feel and look better—and that fitness classes aren’t just trendy (and expensive), they’re life-improving.
-But when we’re booking our weekly classes, we want to know, beyond the basic sweat and smile, how exactly different workouts will benefit us mentally, emotionally, and physically.
-We’re pretty sure whatever it is we’re getting from candle lit yoga isn’t exactly the same as that which comes out of a rap-blasted spin class.
-So we asked the experts (a.k.a. the trainers themselves, who know a thing or two about long-term practice), about what their classes will do for you.
+But when we’re booking our weekly classes, we want to know, beyond the basic sweat and a smile, how exactly do different workouts benefit us mentally, emotionally, and physically?
+We’re pretty sure whatever it is we’re getting from candlelit yoga isn’t exactly the same as the benefits from a rap-blasted spin class.
+So we asked the experts (aka the trainers themselves, who know a thing or two about long-term practice), about what their classes will do for you and your body.

 Krissy Jones & Chloe Kernaghan, Sky Ting Yoga

 “After a yoga class, the mind is focused and clear.
 The clutter of thoughts dissipates, and generally you’re settled in a place of calm.
 Long-term, the practitioner develops the ability to discern helpful versus harmful patterns of the mind and has the tools to break useless mental habits.
 Over time, your sense of focus and ease becomes easier and lasts longer post-practice.”

 “Yoga gives you perspective on the bigger picture and works to balance out your emotions.
 A lot of the poses we work through target areas of the body that hold a ton of emotional baggage.
 Using a combination of breath, body, and mind helps to release blockages that give you more room to actually feel your feelings.
 Long-term, you begin to monitor your reactions, and you have tools to work through what comes up.”